unifiedcodes/arbor/README.md

 # Arbor

-A modular PHP micro‑framework for fast, modern application development.
+A modular PHP framework for fast, modern application development.

 ## Table of Contents